dm-devtech/CV/README.md

 - [Website](https://dm-portfolio.netlify.app/)

 ## Personal Profile
 Currently a full stack dev working in EdTech at BridgeU.
-I have a previous career in finance systems administration and I wanted to take the skills I’ve learned to the next level, working in a more dynamic sector with the opportunity to learn and solve interesting problems with diverse teams of people.
+I enjoy solve interesting problems, working with with diverse teams of people and I have a particular interest in Rails, Postgres and React.

 ## Projects
 | Name                                                                       | Deployment Link|Description                         | Tech/tools  |